shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.5: Minimum Spanning Tree and Disjoint Set/Disjoint Set.md

 ![path compression](./path-compression.png)

 - final complexity is something like 4 alpha (near constant)
-- why connect larger to smaller rank - this ways, rank stays the same
+- why connect larger to smaller rank - this way, rank stays the same
 - this is why, if ranks are same, we need to increment the rank by one!

 ![rank explanation](./rank-explanation.png)